JohnnyJayJay/spiglin/README.md

     this[all except slot(1, 4)] = borderItem // fills every slot with the provided item, excluding the ones speficied in "except" (also works with linear Iterable<Int>)
 }
 ```
-Note that the only supported inventory type is `InventoryType.CHEST`!

 There are several other utility functions:
 ```kotlin